-Georges Seurat Art is credited with introducing an innovative painting technique and inspiring an entire artistic movement.

-Georges Seurat Art is credited with introducing an innovative painting technique and inspiring an entire artistic movement.
-His most famous painting, A Sunday Afternoon on the Island of La Grande Jatte, was produced when he was 25 years old.
-He was the founder of Pointillism, a unique style featuring paintings produced from tiny dots of colour.
-Georges Seurat art was based on a fusion of art and science and was inspired by the work of scientists like Michel Eugéne Chevreul who found that overlapping primary colours could form new colours.
+Georges Seurat art was based on a fusion of art and science and was inspired by the work of scientists like Michel-Eugène Chevreuil who found that overlapping primary colours could form new colours.

 Reviving the Impressionist Movement

-He was born in 1859, and spent much of his childhood with his mother away from his father, who spent much of his time at a remote cottage.
-His interest in drawing began in early childhood and he worked with influential figures including the sculptor Justin Lequien at a young age.
+He was born in 1859 and spent much of his childhood with his mother, away from his father, who spent much of his time at a remote cottage.
+His interest in drawing began in early childhood, and he worked with influential figures, including the sculptor Justin Lequien, at a young age.

 He started attending a local art school in 1875, where he obtained the tuition of Lequien.
 The artist was enrolled at Paris’ École des Beaux-Arts and received training from Henri Lehmann.
 However, he left after experiencing frustration over the artistic methods employed at the institution and began to study alone.

 The La Grande Jatte era

-Paul Signac befriended Seurat whilst they were both part of the group and began creating works in a similar style.
-Seurat soon won national acclaim for his mural-sized Sunday Afternoon on the Island of La Grande Jatte, which took two years to complete.
+Paul Signac befriended Seurat while they were both part of the group and began creating works in a similar style.
+Seurat soon won national acclaim for his mural-sized ‘Sunday Afternoon on the Island of La Grande Jatte’, which took two years to complete.

 The Chromoluminarism Technique

 Georges Seurat art is known for the use of the soft Conté crayon, which is capable of a diverse and powerful range of effects.
-Though Seurat spent much of his early years working in black and white, he became more and more interest in the science of colour in his later years.
-He started to use colour in incredibly experimental ways and developed a new language around colour which he branded ‘chromoluminarism’.
+Though Seurat spent much of his early years working in black and white, he became more and more interested in the science of colour in his later years.
+He started to use colour in incredibly experimental ways and developed a new language around colour, which he branded ‘chromoluminarism’.

 Sources of Inspiration

 A Sunday Afternoon on La Grande Jatte is now housed at the Art Institute of Chicago and is regarded as one of the most important works of the late 19th century as well as the finest example of George Seurat art by many.
 The musical Sunday in the Park was inspired by Georges Seurat Art work.
-His work The Circus was never finished.
+His work, The Circus, was never finished.